pmmilewski/NOX/README.md

 Training project created to play with Wwise, imGUI, Vulkan and other APIs and ideas.
+Started from scratch.